yt-dlp/yt-dlp/README.md

                                      comments and ignored
     -P, --paths TYPE:PATH            The paths where the files should be downloaded.
-Specify the type of file and the path separated by a colon ":"
+Specify the type of file and the path separated by a colon ":".
+All the same types as --output are supported.
-                                     (supported: description|annotation|subtitle
+                                     Additionally, you can also provide "home"
-                                     |infojson|thumbnail).
-Additionally, you can
+                                     and "temp" paths.
+All intermediary files
-                                     also provide "home" and "temp" paths.
-All intermediary files are first downloaded to
+                                     are first downloaded to the temp path and then the final files are moved over to the home path after download is finished.
+This option is ignored if --output is an absolute path
-                                     the temp path and then the final files are moved over to the home path after download is finished.
-Note that this option is ignored if --output is an absolute path -o, --output TEMPLATE            Output filename template, see "OUTPUT TEMPLATE" for details
+    -o, --output [TYPE:]TEMPLATE     Output filename template, see "OUTPUT TEMPLATE" for details
     --output-na-placeholder TEXT     Placeholder value for unavailable meta fields in output filename template